ammarhakim/ammar-simjournal/je/je17/je17-hasegawa-wakatani.rst

 subtracting it off to compute the nonzonal components needed in the source terms.

-The Lua programs are long, but relatively straighforward.
+The Lua programs are long, but relatively straightforward.
 See [:doc:`s215 <../../sims/s215/s215-hw>`] for an example input file where these are coded up.

 In the HW system, with large value of the adiabaticity parameter :math:`\alpha` the relaxation time scale from the source term can make the system stiff.
+In this case I need to use a much smaller time-step than allowed by stability from the Poisson bracket operator alone.

-In this case is might be better to do a source splitting and update the source terms exactly, and combine this with the Poisson bracket terms, using Strang splitting, to solve the completely system.
-This removes the restriction from the stiff relaxation process, making the system stable with the standard CFL condition from the Poisson bracket operator.
+.. might be better to do a source splitting and update the source terms
+.. exactly, and combine this with the Poisson bracket terms, using Strang
+.. splitting, to solve the completely system.
+This removes the
+.. restriction from the stiff relaxation process, making the system
+.. stable with the standard CFL condition from the Poisson bracket
+.. operator.

 References
 ----------